 MintMCP Gateway: Bridging the Gap for Enterprise AI

-The Model Context Protocol has become the industry standard for connecting AI clients to enterprise data and tools—supported by Anthropic, OpenAI, Google, and Microsoft.
+The Model Context Protocol has become the industry standard for connecting AI clients to enterprise data and tools, supported by Anthropic, OpenAI, Google, and Microsoft.
 However, MCP servers introduce deployment, security, and governance challenges that generic solutions fail to address adequately.

-MintMCP emerged in 2024 with a focused mission: transform local MCP servers into enterprise-ready infrastructure without requiring months of configuration or specialized DevOps expertise.
-Built by the Lutra AI team—with backgrounds from Google, Coursera, and other technology leaders—MintMCP addresses the specific pain points enterprises face when deploying AI tools at scale.
+MintMCP focuses on transforming local MCP servers into enterprise-ready infrastructure without requiring months of configuration or specialized DevOps expertise.
+MintMCP addresses the specific pain points enterprises face when deploying AI tools at scale: authentication, tool-level access control, credential management, logging, rule-based policy, and agent governance.

 Why MCP Gateways Matter Now